General Tax Policy

 - TTARA supports reductions in the franchise tax rate to provide relief for all franchise taxpayers if sufficient revenue is available.

-- TTARA supports reasonable changes that simplify the calculation of the franchise tax without unduly benefitting or harming certain taxpayers relative to their competitors.
+- TTARA supports reasonable changes that simplify and clarify the calculation of the franchise tax without unduly benefitting or harming certain taxpayers relative to their competitors.

 - TTARA opposes changes that arbitrarily narrow the number of businesses subject to the tax.